StoneOrbits/VortexEngine/docs/editor.md

 # Vortex Editor

-The Vortex Editor is a powerful software tool developed by StoneOrbits to provide an intuitive and user-friendly interface for programming and customizing Vortex Devices.
+The Vortex Editor is a powerful software tool developed to provide an intuitive and user-friendly interface for programming and customizing Vortex Devices.
 It allows you to create, edit, and manage modes for your devices with ease, and offers a range of advanced features to help you get the most out of your Vortex Devices.

 ## Overview